 Qualifications: Masters of Social Work (in progress), Graduate Diploma of Public Health (Chronic Conditions Management), Bachelor of Human Nutrition (Nutrition & Dietetics), Diploma of Project Management, Certificate IV Training and Assessment

 Travelling is Akii’s favourite past times and one of their biggest joys and passions in life.
 Akii loves exploring the world, both solo and with their partner.
 Although at times, it feels impossible due to Akii's disabilities and chronic pain, Akii is passionate about disability accessibility (i.e universal design) and demonstrating that a fulfilling life is possible despite pain, illness and disabilities.
-In Akii's spare time, she loves brunching, watching shows, baking and especially spending time with her two rescue long-hair sausage dogs, named Ponyo and Jojo.
+In Akii's spare time, they loves brunching, watching shows, baking and especially spending time with their two rescue long-hair sausage dogs, named Ponyo and Jojo.

 To read and watch more about Akii's own lived experience story of chronic pain, visit the National Pain Week website resources and written Faces of Pain stories.